President Trump Fires FBI Director James Comey

 "It is essential that we find new leadership for the FBI that restores public trust and confidence in its vital law enforcement mission," Trump wrote.

+Trump’s former longtime security guard and current Director of Oval Office Operations Keith Schiller hand-delivered notification of termination to Comey at DOJ today per an administration official.

 Trump did note, however, that he was appreciative of Comey informing him three times that he was not under investigation.
-However, while the FBI has said Trump himself is not under investigation.. himself is not revealed to be under investigation, Comey testified in March that the FBI was investigating possible ties between associates of the the Trump campaign and Russia during the 2016 election.
+However, while the FBI has said Trump himself is not under investigation, Comey testified in March that the FBI was investigating possible ties between associates of the the Trump campaign and Russia during the 2016 election.

+Trump's decision to fire Comey though, means that the head of the department conducting this investigation is now vacant.
+Although the White House said a search for a new director will begin "immediately," Trump now has the jurisdiction to appoint someone, Calls for an independent prosecutor into this investigation, which had already been circulating immediately increased.

+"FBI director must be a career professional.
+An independent prosecutor is needed for Trump-Russia now," tweeted Richard W. Painter, who served as an ethics lawyer for George W. Bush.

 The statement came shortly after the FBI acknowledged to the Senate Judiciary committee that Comey had misspoken during his testimony last week about Clinton aide Huma Abedin forwarding thousands of emails to her husband, former Congressman Anthony Weiner.